jb9938/PROGRESA_ATE/README.md

 beneficiary families in the sample.

 This repository will demonstrate the use of propensity score matching method to estimate the Average Treatment effect.

+# File
+PROGRESA_dofile: Includes the code for data_cleaning, estimation and visualization
+PROGRESA_logfile: log of code history
+PROGRESA_Writeup: Rationalization of outputs in words